qingreee1/material-theme-jetbrains-docs/docs/configuration/tab-settings.md

   title: Compact Settings
 ---

-This page displays the features and settings that customize the appearance of the Editor Tabs.
+This page displays the features and settings that customize the appearance of the Editor Tabs and IDE Tabbed Panes.
 {:class='title'}

 {% include carbonads.html %}